-The STPIS Customer Service performance measure outcome in Table 3-3 shows a variance of close to 10 per cent compared to JEN's target.
-This favourable variance is a result of efforts to respond to customer feedback and expectations in light of the call centre performance of similar organisations.
+The STPIS Customer Service performance measure outcome in Table 3-3 shows a variance of 10 per cent compared to JEN's target.
+This favourable variance results from responding to customer feedback and expectations of call centre performance of similar organisations.